 We served steamed asparagus and leftover risotto as our side dishes for this meal.
 My wife and I typically prepare the sides from scratch but always look for ways to serve up something made earlier in the week hanging out in the refrigerator.

 - Preheat the oven to 400°F.

 - While the oven is heating up, place the whole but shelled pistachios in a plastic bag.
-Using a heavy sauce pot, rolling pin or meat flattener, smash the pistachios into tiny pieces.
-You’re looking for a bread crumb size.
+Smash the pistachios into tiny pieces using a heavy sauce pot, rolling pin, or meat flattener.
+You’re looking for a breadcrumb size.
 You could also use a food processor and pulse them into smaller pieces being careful not to process them into dust.

 - Rinse and pat dry the trout fillets with paper towels.
 Lightly oil the fillets on both sides, then season with salt and pepper.

 - Coat the flesh of the trout fillets with the pistachio pieces and transfer to a roasting pan, skin side down.
 Top the trout fillets with slices of lemon.

 - Place the fish into the oven and roast for 10 minutes or until the fish is done.

 - When the fish is done, remove it from the oven, plate your sides and transfer the fish fillets to the plate.